modular/modular/Cache/docs/README.md

 `CAS` - **C**ontent **A**ddressible **S**tore

-`inflate` - Replace an elided constant or IR by reading the referred-to object from the CAS.

 `delegate` - Higher-level cache backend to fault to.
 For example, the delegate for the in-memory backend is often the filesystem backend.